 Over the past few months, questions have been surfacing about the mandatory furlough and office closure that is happening at the University of Minnesota this winter.
-The University will be closed the week between the Christmas and New Year holidays (see the Economy and U website for dates University campuses will be closed over the holidays).
+The University will be closed the week between the Christmas and New Year holidays.
 Extension regional offices that are located on coordinate campuses should follow their campus closure dates.
 All other Extension regional offices should follow the Twin Cities campus closure dates.

 County offices will not necessarily close during the holiday closure dates; however, regardless of whether the county office is open or closed, the furlough is mandatory for CSBU staff and they should not work during the campus closure dates.

 All University civil service and bargaining unit staff (CSBU) are required to take a mandatory, unpaid, three-day (twenty-four hour) furlough during the closure period.
 The reduction in pay for these mandatory furlough days will be reflected on the check received January 12, 2011.
 Supervisors have the latitude to change the actual furlough days if absolutely necessary for program reasons.
 Payroll documentation is necessary; send completed forms to Leslee Mason, Extension Human Resources.